iredmail/docs/en_US/upgrade/0-upgrade.old.iredapd.md

 to the later releases, it's applicable on all Linux/BSD distributions supported by iRedMail.

-Important notes:
+!!! note "Important Notes"

     * Since iRedAPD-`1.4.0`, we use Python source file as config file, not `.ini` format anymore.
     * We don't need second instance `iredapd-rr` anymore (it listens on port `7778`), just one instance, one listen port `7777` is required.

 Steps to upgrade iRedAPD-1.3.x or earlier versions: